CloudVE/cloudbridge/docs/topics/provider_development.rst

     is up to the implementor, a general design we have followed is to have the cloud connection globally available within the provider.

-To add the sdk, we edit cloudbridge's main ``setup.py`` and list the dependencies.
+To add the sdk, we edit CloudBridge's main ``setup.py`` and list the dependencies.

 .. code-block:: python